The Lord of the Rings (1978 film): Box office, awards and nominations

 The Lord of the Rings was a financial success.
-Reports of the budget vary from $4 to $8 million, and as high as $12 million, while the film grossed $30.5 million at the United States and Canadian box office.
+Reports of the budget vary from $4 to $8 million, and as high as $12 million, while the film grossed $30.5 million at the North American box office.
 It thus made a profit, having kept its costs low.
 In the United Kingdom, the film grossed over $3.2 million.
-Despite this, the reaction from fans was hostile; Jerry Beck writes that they "intensely dislike[d]" the film's "cheap-looking effects and the missing ending", having been misled by the title to expect the film to cover the whole of the book.
+Despite this, the reaction from fans was hostile; Jerry Beck writes that they "intensely dislike[d]" the film's "cheap-looking effects and the missing ending," having been misled by the title to expect the film to cover the whole of the book.

 The film was nominated for a Hugo Award for Best Dramatic Presentation.
-It was nominated for The Saturn Awards for Best Fantasy Film.
+It was nominated for a Saturn Awards for Best Fantasy Film.
 Leonard Rosenman's score was nominated for a Golden Globe for Best Original Motion Picture Score, and Bakshi won a Golden Gryphon award for the film at the Giffoni Film Festival.